 Forced arbitration clauses may seem like harmless fine print when you’re applying for work or starting a new job, but they have real consequences when the time comes to enforce your workplace rights.

 Too often, forced arbitration clauses are used by companies to hide pervasive workplace sexual harassment and discrimination.
 By forcing claims of sexual harassment into confidential arbitration proceedings, companies are able to silence employees who have had to endure sexual violence and intimidation in the workplace and hide from public scrutiny.
 Unfortunately, it is often only through public exposure that companies change their policies to put discriminatory practices to an end.

-Below is a story that, because of forced arbitration, we almost never heard.
-Cases like this one represent the situation millions of employees face every day in America.
+Below are two stories that, because of forced arbitration, we almost never heard.
+Cases like these represent the situation millions of employees face every day in America.
 They describe workplaces where sexual harassment had run rampant for years, where employers swept repeated instances of sexual harassment from known offenders under the rug, and where workers who had the courage to speak up were fired and, if they sued, were ushered out of public view and forced into secret private arbitration.

 Angulo used sex as a weapon to threaten Karla’s career.
 He would inform Karla about upcoming opportunities to participate in career-advancing meetings with network executives, but would not allow her to attend unless she agreed to have sex with him—an offer she never accepted.
 When Karla asked for a raise, Angulo conditioned it on her performing sex acts with him, which she steadfastly refused.
 In an especially egregious violation, Angulo once cornered Karla, groped her body, and forcefully kissed her against her will.